sapcc/esxi-exporter/README.md

 - `disable_ssh` disable ssh service collector
 Environments variables can be specified in Linux like this: `export "key"="value"`
 - `netbox_url` the netbox url with `https://`
-- `cashtime` cashing the results from netbox for n minuites
+- `cashtime` cashing the results from netbox for n minutes
 - `blacklisttime` when a ssh connection fails you can specify a timespan to blacklist the host in order to avoid locking the user because of too many login attempts

-**Comandline args**
+**Comandline arguments**

 - `-u` or `--user` the vCenter username
 - `-p` or `--password` the vCenter password
 - `-o` or `--port` the vCenter port
 - `-t` or `--target` the VCenter url without `https://`
-- `-w` or `--workers` -1 or 0 is disable, if enabled the ssh queries will be split bitween several python workers
+- `-w` or `--workers` -1 or 0 is disable, if enabled the ssh queries will be split between several python workers
 - `-i` or `--workerid` the id of this worker
 - `-x` or `--noPyVim`  disable pyVmomi service collector
 - `-z` or `--noSSH` disable ssh service collector
 - `-n` or `--netbox_url` the netbox url with `https://`
-- `-j` or `--cashtime` cashing the results from netbox for n minuites
+- `-j` or `--cashtime` cashing the results from netbox for n minutes
 - `-i` or `--blacklisttime` when a ssh connection fails you can specify a timespan to blacklist the host in order to avoid locking the user because of too many login attempts